Ed.D. in Curriculum & Instruction: Elementary Education

 - Displays professionalism

-Candidates may request to transfer up to 12 graduate credit hours into the M.Ed. program.
-Capstones, intensives, and most courses that require field experience are not eligible to be transferred.
+Candidates may request to transfer up to 15 post-graduate or doctoral credit hours into the Ed.D. program.
+Capstones research classes, dissertation seminars, and courses that require field experience are not eligible to be transferred.
 Courses must not be older than 5 years.